 Still photography in an era of videos, black and white in an age of color, and prints in a time of Instagram may seem like the hat trick of anachronism.
 But I think that each of those contrasts helps reinforce the emotional connection between image and viewer.
 So I hope you will enjoy looking at my photographs and that you will come back to them from time to time for the prospect of a deeper pleasure.

-Tom began serious work as a fine art photographer in 2014.
-Among his earliest inspirations were the works of Ansel Adams and the Westons for their mastery of composition and the subtleties of grayscale and Margaret Bourke-White for the boldness and beauty with which she portrayed the natural and man-made world.
-These masters guided his choice of the black and white medium and the fine art print as its ultimate expression.
+By way of background, I began serious work as a fine art photographer in 2014.
+Among my earliest inspirations were the works of Ansel Adams and Edward and Brett Weston for their mastery of composition and the subtleties of grayscale and Margaret Bourke-White for the boldness and beauty with which she portrayed the natural and man-made world.
+It was these masters who guided my choice of the black and white medium and the fine art print as its ultimate expression.

-Today, he remains captivated by the ability of a good black and white print to isolate the essence of light and shadow, shape and texture, all while evoking a broader range of emotions.
-Within an image, he seeks to create a perspective that encourages questions and prompts a deeper engagement with each viewing.
-He also has a passion for sailing and marine and aviation photography.
+Today, I remain captivated by the ability of a good black and white print to isolate the essence of light and shadow, of shape and texture, all while evoking a deeper range of emotions.
+Within an image, I look for a perspective that encourages questions and prompts a lingering engagement with each viewing.

-Tom does much of his work using Nikon and Olympus digital cameras and Lightroom, Photoshop, and Nik software for most post-processing and an Epson 3880 printer and Canson, Moab, and Red River archival papers for printing.
+Most of my work uses Olympus and Nikon digital cameras, Lightroom, Photoshop, and Nik software for most post-processing, and an Epson 3880 printer and Canson, Moab, and Red River archival papers for printing.